PatrickCarollo/aws-microservice-cicd-iac/README.md

 ## Brief Architectural Outline
-This project as-is, manages/deploys serverless monolithic application and infrastructure for a complete CI/CD process- in this case a simple application that parses request parameters and stores them in a DB and Bucket.
-This project associates corresponding application resources to CI/CD resources using a unique IDs in resource name (input string params provided upon setup) A python script initiates setup of base CI/CD infrastructure like fetching IAM roles, base S3 bucket creation and Cloudformation stack launch(setting stack input parameters).
-The CI/CD Infrastructure consists of leveraging CodePipeline stages(Codebuild for automation of Docker image pushes to ECR and Lambda for testing and deployment phases) and can be conditionally setup with either an existing Github repo or a new Codecommit repo
+This project as-is, manages/deploys serverless application and infrastructure with a built-in CI/CD process.
+Using AWS SAM to deploy initial core app services like Exposing API endpoint with a Lambda Proxy Integration to process request data, an S3 bucket and NOSQL DB.
+The project associates these corresponding application resources to CI/CD resources using a unique IDs in resource name (input string params provided upon setup) A python script "Configure.py" initiates setup of base CI/CD infrastructure like fetching IAM roles, base S3 bucket creation for storing source code of Codepipeline custom actions and Cloudformation stack launch(setting stack input parameters).
+The CI/CD Infrastructure consists of leveraging CodePipeline stages(Codebuild for automation of Docker image pushes to ECR and Lambda for testing and deployment phases) and can be conditionally setup with source provider as either an existing Github repo or a new Codecommit repo.
-Before deploying the CI/CD infrastructure, the Serverless application(template.yml) is deployed using a template.yml SAM CLI,This template describes a basic Lambda serverless application backed by a Docker image and exposes an API endpoint with proxy integration.

 ## Pre setup notes:
 + set parameters `projectid` to a short string describing the function